DavyJonesLocker/ember-validations/README.md

 # Ember Validations #

-Validation support for Ember Data
+Validation support for Ember Objects

 ## Getting a build ##